Borg93/GangGang/README.md

 See example_python.py or Python example usage.

 See below or example_gh3d.ghx for example usage.
+GangGang.py should be in the same file as *.gh(x) file.

 ![Example Gh3d](https://raw.githubusercontent.com/provolot/GangGang/master/example_gh3d.png)